I moved to Koh Tao five months ago as my first experiment in the digital nomad lifestyle.

 Divers are cool folks: easygoing, always up for a good time, SUPER passionate about the ocean and marine life…I enjoyed being surrounded by diving culture and even partaking in some dives myself.

 If you’re a digital nomad with a diving hobby on the side, this could be a really great place to park yourself for a while.
+In terms of community in general (not limited to digital nomads), Tao gets a 5/5 for sure.

 WIFI and workspaces: 3/5